 What is comprehensive credit reporting?

 From March 2014, the Australian credit system began to report credit history more comprehensively.
-Under the previous arrangement, it was not been possible for so called good credit to balance any negative events, no matter how small they may be.
+Under the previous arrangement, it was not possible for positive repayment history to balance out any negative history.
 Even with a secured bad credit loan, your negligence would still be reported to the credit bureaus.

 This is no longer the case as comprehensive credit reporting provides a more holistic view of your past payments.
-This is may be beneficial to people with a bad credit rating who may have defaulted on a loan but have kept up with bill repayments regularly, as well as new borrowers with short of limited credit histories.
+This may be beneficial to people with a bad credit rating who may have defaulted on a loan but have kept up with bill repayments regularly, as well as new borrowers with short of limited credit histories.